Introduction to Integration Architecture

 1. External Applications

-The external application is on top of integration architecture.
+The external application is on top of the integration architecture.
 The application component directly communicates with architecture.
 The applications include mobile applications and web applications.
 The mobile application act as a platform for customers to communicate with the company’s services.
-The web applications contain several inbuilt applications that include services, websites that are offered to the organization customers.
+The web applications contain several inbuilt applications that include services and websites offered to the organization customers.

 2. API Gateway

 The API (Application Programming Interface) acts as the gateway between the external application and the services.
 The access management is done by the API gateway in the integration architecture.
-The API gateway act as a security gateway that helps to maintain security and provided limited access to the company customers.
+The API gateway acts as a security gateway that maintains security and provides limited access to the company customers.

 3. Container Platform